devopsguytm/nodejs-tekton/README.md

 cd nodejs-tekton
 ```

-- Install Tekton Pipelines in default `tekton-pipelines` Namespace :
+- Install Tekton Pipelines in default `tekton-pipelines` namespace
 ```
 kubectl apply --filename https://storage.googleapis.com/tekton-releases/latest/release.yaml kubectl get pods --namespace tekton-pipelines
 ```

-- Create new `env-stage`,`env-dev` and `env-ci` Namespaces :
+- Create new `env-stage`,`env-dev` and `env-ci` namespaces.
+In `env-ci` we will store the CI/CD pipeline and all pipeline resources.
+In `env-dev` and `env-stage` namespaces, we will deploy the application via image promotion.
 ```
 kubectl create namespace env-stage kubectl create namespace env-dev kubectl create namespace env-ci
 ```

-- Create <API_KEY> for IBM Cloud Registry and export PullImage secret from `default` Namespace :
+- Create <API_KEY> for IBM Cloud Registry and export PullImage secret from `default` namespace.
+The <API_KEY> is used for pushing images into IBM Cloud Registry.
+When creating a K8s cluster, am IBM Cloud Registry pull secrect will be created in `default` namespace (for all regions ) that is used for pulling images from IBM Cloud Registry.
 ```
 ibmcloud iam api-key-create MyKey -d "this is my API key" --file key_file.json cat key_file.json | grep apikey